LuiggiOn/LuiggiOn/README.md

 <h2>About Me</h2>
 <ul>
 <li>I am a brazilian developer</li>
-<li>I’m currently learning about web technologies, and computer science</li>
+<li>I’m currently learning about web technologies, pyhton and javascript</li>
 <li>Also, learning about efficient algorithms, clean code, and clean architecture</li>
 <li>All of my projects are available on <a href="https://github.com/luiggigarcia">github</a>.</li>
 <li>Check out my <a href="https://www.linkedin.com/in/luiggi-garcia/">resume</a>.</li>